Away With The Steiners

 The kids all joined in straight away and between us all we cleaned a huge section!
 It was only a small start in the grander scheme of things, but hopefully it is a start towards paying it forward.
 Plus, it serves as just one more reminder for us to continue learning to lighten our footprint as we travel…

-[Perhaps one the worst photos I have ever taken(!); but of a very cool memory captured…]!
+Here is perhaps one the worst photos I have ever taken(!).
+But it was a photo of a very cool memory captured.

 It’s easy to get the bus from anywhere nearby Sigatoka.
 Although we didn’t know it at the time, this was a great practice run for getting local buses all around the Philippines and Sri Lanka!